September 9, 2019

 Skeema v1.3 includes 7 new configurable linter checks, in addition to the 3 checks introduced in v1.2.
 Each check now has its own enum option, which can be set to either “ignore” (skip the check), “warning” (generate non-fatal output if the check is triggered), or “error” (fatal if the check is triggered).
 The new checks include:

-• Or, for users who wish to flag/ban auto_increment entirely, simply set allow-auto-inc=''
+allow-auto-inc=bigint unsignedto prevent use of smaller int types that have risk of ID space exhaustion - Or, for users who wish to flag/ban auto_increment entirely, simply set

-• This defaults to being fully permissive of any definer, as allow-definer defaults to “%@%”, a pattern matching all possible users; override allow-definer to control this
+- This defaults to being fully permissive of any definer, as

 The 3 previous lint checks are now configured using new separate options:

-• lint-charset checks for table columns that are using a character set that isn’t listed in the matching option allow-charset
+lint-pkchecks for tables lacking a primary keylint-charsetchecks for table columns that are using a character set that isn’t listed in the matching optionallow-charsetlint-engineflags tables that are using a storage engine that isn’t listed in the matching optionallow-engine

 CI system improvements